 If you’re looking for information on a newer Chevrolet Malibu, we’ve published an updated review: 2019 Chevrolet Malibu Review

-But does the Malibu’s bold look hide a mediocre car underneath?
-For the first time in years when talking about this Chevy, we can honestly say that we don’t think so.
-While some might lament the lack of a V6 engine option, the Malibu’s turbocharged 2.0-liter has enough power to prove even the most stubborn skeptics wrong.
+But does the bold new look hide a mediocre car underneath?
+For the first time in years when talking about the Chevy Malibu, we can honestly say that we don’t think so.
+The latest Malibu isn’t just handsome and striking, but it’s also technologically advanced, fuel efficient and comfortable.
+There’s even a hybrid version, which we’ve covered in a separate review.
 If you’re interested in a midsize sedan, it might surprise you to discover that this is absolutely one that deserves a spot on your shopping list.

 What We Like

-Handsome design; modern interior; comfortable ride; large infotainment screen
+Handsome design; vastly improved interior; comfortable ride; large infotainment screen

 What We Don’t

-The latest Malibu offers three engines: two traditional gas-powered engines and a hybrid power plant we’ve covered in a separate review.
-Most models use a 1.5-liter turbocharged 4-cylinder that touts 163 horsepower and 184 lb-ft of torque, mated to a standard 6-speed automatic transmission.
-This engine is the best choice for drivers who prioritize fuel efficiency, as it offers an Environmental Protection Agency-rated 27 miles per gallon in the city and 36 mpg on the highway.
+The latest Malibu offers three engines: two traditional gas-powered engines, and a new hybrid powerplant we’ve covered in a separate review..
+Most models use a 1.5-liter turbocharged 4-cylinder that touts 160 horsepower and 184 lb-ft of torque, mated to a standard 6-speed automatic transmission.
+That engine is the best choice for drivers who prioritize fuel efficiency, as it offers an Environmental Protection Agency-rated 27 miles per gallon in the city and 37 mpg on the highway.

-Drivers who want more power can upgrade to the Premier’s 2.0-liter turbocharged 4-cylinder, which boasts a bulky 250 hp and 260 lb-ft of torque.
-This engine is mated to a standard 9-speed automatic transmission and earns an estimated to 22 mpg city/32 mpg hwy.
+Drivers who want more power can upgrade to a 2.0-liter turbocharged 4-cylinder, which boasts a bulky 250 hp and 260 lb-ft of torque.
+This engine is mated to a standard 8-speed automatic transmission, and it returns up to 22 mpg city/33 mpg hwy.

 Standard Features & Options

-The Malibu L ($22,555) is pretty basic, as it comes standard with only 16-inch steel wheels with hubcaps, Bluetooth, a 6-speaker stereo, power accessories, air conditioning, cruise control and keyless entry with push-button ignition.
+The Malibu L ($22,500) is pretty basic, as it comes standard with only 16-inch steel wheels with hubcaps, Bluetooth, a 6-speaker stereo, power accessories, air conditioning, cruise control and keyless entry with a push-button ignition.

-Next up is the LS ($24,100), which adds GM’s OnStar system with 4G LTE Wi-Fi, 16-in alloy wheels, GM’s MyLink infotainment system (accompanied by a 7-in touchscreen and both Android Auto and Apple CarPlay), a rearview monitor and Bluetooth audio.
+Next up is the LS ($24,000), which adds GM’s OnStar system with 4G LTE Wi-Fi, 16-in alloy wheels, GM’s MyLink infotainment system (accompanied by a 7-in touchscreen and both Android Auto and Apple CarPlay), a backup camera and Bluetooth audio.

-Topping the range is the high-end Premier ($31,850), which offers a luxury-carlike array of features that includes the 2.0-liter turbocharged engine, 19-in wheels, leather upholstery, heated and ventilated front seats, a heated steering wheel, dual-zone automatic climate control, an 8-in touchscreen, a power passenger seat, a wireless smartphone-charging system, a navigation system and a 9-speaker Bose sound system.
+Topping the range is the high-end Premier ($31,800), which offers a luxury-car-like array of features that includes 19-in wheels, leather upholstery, heated and ventilated front seats, a heated steering wheel, dual-zone automatic climate control, an 8-in touchscreen, a power passenger seat, a wireless smartphone-charging system, a navigation system and a 9-speaker Bose sound system.

 As for safety features, the Malibu has a lot to offer.
-While we bemoan the lack of a standard rearview monitor on the base L, all Malibu models offer standard anti-lock brakes, side-curtain airbags and GM’s Rear Seat Reminder, which helps remind the driver to check the rear seat for children or pets before exiting the vehicle.
-The latest Malibu also touts a wide range of safety options, from forward-collision warning with automatic braking to lane-departure warning, automatic high beams, adaptive cruise control, rear cross-traffic alert, a blind spot monitoring system and more.
+While we bemoan the lack of a standard backup camera, all Malibu models offer standard anti-lock brakes and side-curtain airbags.
+The latest Malibu also touts a wide range of safety options, ranging from forward-collision warning with automatic braking to lane-departure warning, automatic high beams, adaptive cruise control, rear cross-traffic alert, a blind spot monitoring system and more.

 Behind the Wheel

-On the road, the 2018 Malibu offers a lot of impressive characteristics.
-While it isn’t the most engaging midsize sedan — that honor goes to the Mazda6, with the Ford Fusion a close runner-up — we vastly prefer the new Malibu’s driving experience to that of the model that came before it.
-It’s light on its feet, sporty and yet composed in corners.
-It also offers high levels of comfort and a cabin that’s well-insulated from road and engine noise.
+On the road, the latest Malibu offers a lot of impressive characteristics.
+While it isn’t the most engaging midsize sedan — that honor goes to the Mazda6, with the Ford Fusion a close runner-up — we vastly prefer the new Malibu’s driving experience to the outgoing model’s.
+It’s lighter on its feet, sportier and more composed in corners.
+It also offers the outgoing Malibu’s excellent level of comfort, though the latest version touts less road and engine noise.

 Other Cars to Consider

-2018 Honda Accord — The Honda Accord is all new this year, but it remains among the best midsize sedans thanks to notorious durability, a roomy interior, reasonable pricing and a lot of different variants.
+2016 Honda Accord — The Honda Accord is among the best midsize sedans thanks to notorious durability, a roomy interior, reasonable pricing and a lot of different variants.

 If you’re choosing a Malibu, it’s hard not to pick the upscale Premier model.
-In addition to touting high-end features such as a navigation system and ventilated seats, it also comes standard with some must-haves, including a more powerful 2.0-liter engine, dual-zone automatic climate control and a power passenger seat.
-Opt for one of Chevy’s Driver Confidence packages and you’re basically driving a luxury car.
+In addition to touting high-end features such as a navigation system and ventilated seats, it also comes standard with some must-haves, including dual-zone automatic climate control and a power passenger seat.
+Opt for one of Chevy’s Driver Confidence packages, and you’re basically driving a luxury car.
+Find a Chevrolet Malibu for sale